katieweinstein/ontherun/README.md

 The file(s) have now been exported from Garmin Connect and saved to the computer.

 Click the 'Upload File' button on the site, and then hit submit.

-## CURRENT BEHAVIOR:

-After submitting a CSV file, you should see a pie chart, a double-axis line graph, and a sentence about your running history.